pygreece/community/organization/principles/en.md

   Python community members to serve the mission of the PyGreece community.
 The mission of PyGreece AMKE can be found [on our mission document](../about/en.md#mission).

-- The organization detals of PyGreece AMKE are [here](../about/en.md#organization-details)
+- The organization detals of PyGreece AMKE are [on our mission document](../about/en.md#organization-details)

 - Membership is open and free to individuals who wish to actively engage in implementing the PyGreece community mission.